Note: Aboriginal and Torres Strait Islander viewers are respectfully advised that this website contains images of and references to deceased persons.

 1980s - Pushing deaths in custody onto the national agenda

 One strong point needs to be made at the outset.

-There would never have been a Royal Commission if it hadn’t been for years of campaigning by First Nations activists, particularly families of those who had died in custody.
+There would never have been a Royal Commission if it hadn’t been for years of campaigning by First Nations activists, particularly the families of those who had died in custody.
 The campaign aimed to achieve national and eventually international visibility through the media - in other words, to break the silence around deaths in custody.

 It began in 1983 with grassroots protests by families and friends around several deaths in custody, including that of Eddie Murray in Wee Waa, NSW, and 16-year-old John Pat in Roebourne, Western Australia.

 On 12 June, 1981, 21 year-old Kamilaroi man Eddie Murray was found hanging in a cell, only an hour after being arrested for being ‘drunk and disorderly’.
-This was an instance of the daily harassment of Aboriginal people in NSW country towns.
-There had been no sign of Murray being depressed and he was on the verge of a successful football career and home to catch up with his parents, Arthur and Leila Murray.
-A coronial inquest was unable to determine if Mr Murray died “by his own hand or by the hand of persons or a person unknown”, but reached a conclusion there was not enough evidence to charge police.
+This was an instance of the daily police harassment of Aboriginal people in NSW country towns.
+There had been no sign of Murray being depressed - he was on the verge of a successful football career - and home to catch up with his parents, Arthur and Leila Murray.
+A coronial inquest was unable to determine if Murray died “by his own hand or by the hand of persons or a person unknown”, but reached a conclusion there was not enough evidence to charge police.
 Arthur and Leila campaigned until their deaths for the case to be reinvestigated.